-Examining the OpenStack Swift object storage and commodity hardware behind the cloud service of the San Diego Supercomputer Center at the University of California, San Diego, provides
+Examining the OpenStack Swift object storage and commodity hardware behind the cloud service of the San Diego Supercomputer Center at the University of California, San Diego, provides a glimpse into the types of software and hardware that many major commercial providers are often unwilling to discuss.

 At 5.5 PB of raw storage, the San Diego Supercomputer Center (SDSC) private cloud pales in size and scope compared to trillions of objects stored in the services of major public cloud providers such as Amazon and Microsoft.
 Yet they all include horizontally scalable object-based storage running on commodity hardware stocked with hard disk drives and higher-performing solid-state drives (SSDs).